rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 ~~~~~~~~~~

 When you try that, you'll notice some odd behavior, not only will the LED change
-when you press the button, but it will also change when you release the button.
+when you press the button, but it will ocasionally also change when you release
+the button.
 @@
-And even when it changes it'll not simply toggle, but choose a new state randomly.
-@@
-It might stay the same or switch state with an approximately 50% chance of either.
+It'll even ocasionally miss button presses completely.

 @missingfigure(Insert figure showing zoomed in button press on oscilloscope)